dankoknad/redux-todo/README.md

 ## Redux Todo list

 This is IMHO more readable and undersandable example than [official](https://github.com/reactjs/redux/tree/master/examples/todos).
 Some confusing parts like this [`todo` constant](https://github.com/reactjs/redux/blob/master/examples/todos/src/reducers/todos.js#L1-L21) has been removed.
-Basicaly, it was helper method which looks like a reducer - but it is not.
+Basicaly, `todo` is helper method which looks like a reducer - but it is **not**.
 It is function which is passed to the `todos` reducer.
 Yeah, it gets `state` and `action` as parameters like reducer should - but still, `todo` constant is not a reducer.

-Now, instead of
+Now, instead of having this:
 ```js
 const todo = (state, action) => {
   switch (action.type) {